-This past December I had the pleasure of hiking through the Andes with Mountain Lodges of Peru.
-I have done plenty of hiking trips before, including the Inca Trail, but none of them presented evenings that were as pleasurable as the days.
+Luxury Latin America was one of the first media outlets to experience this ambitious project.
+In 2008 I had the pleasure of hiking through the Andes with Mountain Lodges of Peru.
+I have done plenty of hiking trips before, including the Inca Trail in Peru, but none of them presented evenings that were as pleasurable as the days.
 This trek was a different story, thanks to four upscale lodges situated along the route to Machu Picchu.

 I couldn’t go too deeply into the experience at the lodges themselves, but if the Salkantay Lodge were open to non-tour bookings, it would rank among the other luxury hotels in Peru we have profiled.
 The scenery alone is a knockout.
 (See this other post for a video tour.)